hellof20/TrinityCore-on-GCP-GKE/README.md

 ## Before you begin
 - You have two options to run World of Warcraft game client
   1. PC computer with Windows OS.
   2. VM from Google CLoud with GPU and use Parsec to streaming
 - You have installed gcloud and kubectl command tool
 - You have necessary permission to create GKE cluster
-- You have necessary permission to create role and rolebinding in your GKE cluster.
+- You have necessary permission to manage role and rolebinding in your GKE cluster.

 ## Prepare GKE Cluster
 - create GKE Cluster